 Before giving your cat a fruit, wash it properly and remove rotten or moldy parts.
 The peel, pit, and/or seeds should also be taken out and discarded properly.
 Cut the edible portions into bite-sized pieces that your cat can safely chew and swallow.

 Also, take note that canned fruits should not be fed to your cat since they may contain high levels of sugar and preservatives.

 Fruits that cats can eat:

 Fruits that cats should not eat:

 Vegetables are “parts of plants that are consumed by humans or other animals as food.”
 It typically includes the plant’s seeds, roots, stems, leaves, and flowers.
 Similar to fruits, vegetables should be washed and their spoiled parts should be removed.
 Hard, inedible parts such as the seeds, core, and stalk should also be taken out.

 Prevent choking by serving your cat cooked vegetables that have been chopped into smaller pieces.
-Make sure to cook the vegetable without adding harmful ingredients such as salt, butter, and oil.
+Make sure to cook the vegetable without adding harmful ingredients such as salt, butter, oil, as well as herbs and spices.
 You can boil, steam, blanch, or grill the vegetable, making sure it is soft enough for your cat to chew.

-Other considerations when feeding fruit or vegetable to a cat
+Other considerations when feeding fruits and vegetables to a cat

 If you’re interested in adding a fruit or vegetable to your cat’s diet, do a quick search on ASPCA to check if it is a toxic or non-toxic plant.
 Consult with your veterinarian before letting your cat try it for the first time.
 You want to make sure that the fruit or vegetable does not aggravate existing health conditions she may have.
 Additionally, make sure your cat is not allergic or intolerant to the produce.